dkilfoyle/rvcomp2/readme.md

 # RVComp2

-A WIP learning experiment building a very simple C-like RiscV compiler based around Adrian Sampson's open-learning compiler course and a react-based IDE.
+A WIP learning experiment in building a very simple C-like RiscV compiler in Typescript based around Adrian Sampson's open-learning compiler course with a react-based IDE.

 ## Implemented